Eight Is Enough: Main

-In the pilot, the role of David was played by Mark Hamill, Nancy was played by Kimberly Beck, and Tommy was played by Chris English.
-When ABC screened the pilot, they were unhappy with the performances of Beck and English, who were let go and replaced, respectively, by Dianne Kay and Willie Aames.
-Hamill sought to get out of his five-year contract on Eight Is Enough to take the opportunity to star in George Lucas' Star Wars; Lorimar Productions granted his request and the role was re-cast with Grant Goodeve.
+In the pilot (filmed in April of 1976), the role of David was played by Mark Hamill, Nancy was played by Kimberly Beck, and Tommy was played by Chris English.
+When ABC screened the pilot, they were reportedly unhappy with the performances of Beck and English, who were let go and replaced by Dianne Kay and Willie Aames.
+After the pilot initially failed to sell, Beck wanted to play a prominent role on the ABC miniseries Rich Man, Poor Man Book II, so the network granted her a release from her Eight Is Enough contract.
+Hamill sought to get out of his five-year contract on Eight Is Enough to take the film opportunities that followed his starring role as Luke Skywalker in George Lucas's Star Wars.
+After Hamill injured his face in a car crash, Lorimar Productions granted his request and the role was re-cast with Grant Goodeve.